agailloty/portfolio-site/content/english/post/twitter/index.md

   focal_point: ""
 projects: []
 subtitle:
-summary: 2 steps to embed any Twitter feed
+summary: 2 steps to embed any Twitter feed to your Hugo website
-tags: [Hugo]
+tags: [Hugo, Twitter]
-title: "Embed a Twitter feed"
+title: "Embed a Twitter feed to Hugo"
 ---
 Hi everyone !
 In this tutorial I want to guide you through the steps of adding any Twitter feed to your Hugo website.
 The Twitter feeds may be :